equinix/metal-cli/docs/metal_virtual-network_create.md

   -h, --help                 help for create
   -m, --metro string         Code of the metro
   -p, --project-id string    Project ID (METAL_PROJECT_ID)
-      --vxlan int            VXLAN id to use (can only be used with --metro)
+      --vxlan int            Optional VXLAN ID.
+Must be between 2 and 3999 and can only be used with --metro.
 ```

 ### Options inherited from parent commands